ExuLu/nodejs-file-manager/README.md

 add file.txt
 ```

 **rn** - Rename file.
 You can't use name that some file in that folder has.
+Avoid / and \ in new name.
 You need to enter space and path to the file and new file name, separated by space, e.g.

 ```
 rn old_name.txt new_name.txt